rpi-mps/Start-Here/README.md

 # Start-Here

-What is all this?

 These repositories contain the necessary code and documentation for progressing through the Microprocessor Systems course at Rensselaer Polytechnic Institute (course ECSE-4790).
-The course is a lab-focused course in which students are to complete in-depth labs in ordered sequence, and it has been newly revamped and updated (as of 2017) to migrate from the venerable 8051 to STM32F7s (specifically STM32F769NI).
+The course is a lab-focused course in which students are to complete in-depth labs in ordered sequence, and it has been newly revamped and updated (as of 2017) to migrate from the venerable C8051s to STM32F7s (model STM32F769NI).

 In order to work through the content of these repositorites, the materials in the file BOM.txt are needed.
-Mac and Linux users should download BOM_LF.txt (Unix uses different style line-endings/"enter-spaces" from Windows: Windows uses CRLF, while Linux and Mac use LF).
+Mac and Linux users should download BOM_LF.txt, as Unix uses different style line-endings/"enter-spaces" from Windows (Windows uses CRLF, while Linux and Mac use LF).

-The book "Mastering STM32" by Carmine Noviello is extremely highly recommended.
+The book "Mastering STM32" by Carmine Noviello is extremely highly recommended, as it elaborates on topics given only brief treatment in ST Micro's own documentation.

-This course now also supports Linux, Mac, and Windows, and provided within these repositories are 2 build systems for each.
-The first is an Eclipse-based IDE ("STM32 Workbench") with a built-in step-by-step debugger and all the bulk that comes with Eclipse-based IDEs, and the second is a custom scripts-based system that was made by stripping down STM32 Workbench into simple "Compile," "Upload," and "Cleanup" scripts.
-The build scripts system is meant for those who prefer a more minimal environment and using their own IDE, e.g. vim or Atom, and it does not have a live debugger.
-As such, to get started one only needs the contents of certain repositories hosted here depending on the build system desired.
+This course also supports Linux, Mac, and Windows, and provided within these repositories are two development environments for each.
+The first is an Eclipse-based IDE ("SysytemWorkbench for STM32") with a built-in step-by-step debugger and all the bulk that comes with Eclipse-based IDEs.
+The second is a custom built, scripts-based system that was made by stripping down STM32 Workbench into simple "Compile," "Upload," and "Cleanup" scripts.
+The scripts system is meant for those preferring a minimalistic environment and using their own IDE, e.g. vim or Atom, but it does not have a live debugger.
+Depending on the build system desired, you only need the contents of certain repositories hosted here.

 The repositories are as follows:

-**Start-Here** <- This repo.
+- **Start-Here** - This repo
-**References** <- Documentation needed (required by all)
+- **References** - Documentation needed (required by all)
-**Workbench-Labs** <- Clone or download this to use STM32 Workbench
+- **Workbench-Labs** - Clone or download this to use STM32 Workbench
+- **Scripts-Labs** - The lab folders for the script-based system
-**Scripts-Linux-Binaries** <- Scripts-based build system for Linux
+- **Scripts-Windows-Binaries** - Scripts-based build system for Windows
-**Scripts-Mac-Binaries** <- Scripts-based build system for Mac
+- **Scripts-Mac-Binaries** - Scripts-based build system for Mac
-**Scripts-Windows-Binaries** <- Scripts-based build system for Windows
+- **Scripts-Linux-Binaries** - Scripts-based build system for Linux
-**Scripts-Labs** <- The lab folders for the script-based system

-In short, for each build system (you only need one of the two), the repositories to download are as follows:
+For each development environment, the repositories to download are as follows:

-**STM32 Workbench (Eclipse-based  IDE)**
--References
+**SystemWorkbench (Eclipse-based)**
+- References
--Workbench-Labs *(OS-independent; STM32 Workbench install guide is in the Lab01 folder AND in References)*
+- Workbench-Labs *(OS-independent; STM32 Workbench install guide is in the Lab01 folder AND in References)*

-**Build Scripts**
+**Custom Compile Scripts**
--References *(Ignore the STM32 Workbench install guide)*
+- References *(Ignore the STM32 Workbench install guide)*
--Scripts-Labs
+- Scripts-Labs
--Scripts-[OS]-Binaries *(pick the one for your OS)*
+- Scripts-[OS]-Binaries *(pick the one for your OS)*

+*It is possible to have both development environments, e.g. if you want the live debugger provided by SystemWorkbench in addition to the flexibility of the script system, but this configuration can be particularly annoying to set up.
+You're on your own if you want to do this.*

 The recommended course text is "Mastering STM32" by Carmine Noviello on Leanpub:
 https://leanpub.com/mastering-stm32
 It's $30, and once you own it there's no silly expiration dates or anything like that--you just buy the PDF and that's it.
 Note: There's no physical version.

-Date last updated: 11/13/2017